cpetersen/motion-template/README.md

 # Ruby Motion Template App

+# Warning, this is not complete, I don't recommend basing any application off of it yet

 This application can act as a jumpstart for a certain class of iOS applications.
 It includes:

  * A universal app (iPhone and iPad)